jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 PercentageMarried: percentage of properties (houses/apartments) in the district where a married couple lives.

-incomePerCapita: average anual income per person in the neighborhood.
+incomePerCapita: average annual income per person in the neighborhood.

 metroTren: percentage of people in the neighborhood whose main transport is the metro or the train.